 And then subsequently edit the log message for the commit using something like tortoisesvn's edit log message functionality, the updated log message is not detected by Redmine, even after re-running the "Repository.fetch_changesets" script.

-#2 Updated by Giovani Vizzotto over 9 years ago
+#2 Updated by Giovani Vizzotto almost 10 years ago

 I'm having the same problem.
 I think this is a very useful feature.